Banking, Money and Taxes in Sweden

 Banking in Sweden

-Expats should open a local account at one of the main commercial banks: Handelsbanken, Foreningssparbanken, Nordbanken and Skandinaviska Enskilda Banken (SEB).
-They all offer full Internet banking facilities, but most services are currently only in Swedish.
-When opening an account you’ll need proof of address, passport, details of employment, and a personal tax number which can be obtained from the local tax office.
+Expats should open a local account at one of the main commercial banks, such as Handelsbanken, Foreningssparbanken, Nordbanken and Skandinaviska Enskilda Banken (SEB).
+All of these offer full Internet banking services, but most are only available in Swedish.

 Cheques are seldom used in Sweden.
-Instead a document called giro is used; this gives permission for one bank to transfer funds electronically to another.
+A document called a giro is used instead, which gives permission for one bank to transfer funds electronically to another.
 Many bills will have a giro slip attached that can be detached and posted or deposited to facilitate payment.

 Major credit and charge cards are accepted throughout the country, and in many cases are more commonly used than cash.